Zapit-Optostim/zapit/README.md

 ## Install & Usage
-For install and user instructions please see the [documentation pages](https://zapit.gitbook.io/user-guide/).
+A detailed installation and user guide is coming soon.
 If you have a problem or feature request, it is preferred that you use the Issue Tracker in the appropriate repository.
 For instance, all software issues should be filed in [Zapit Issue Tracker](https://github.com/Zapit-Optostim/zapit/issues).
 Please see the [list of known obvious bugs and issues](https://github.com/Zapit-Optostim/zapit/issues?q=is%3Aissue+is%3Aopen+label%3A%22Known+obvious+issue%22).